LCC-CIT/CS296N-CourseMaterials/Labs/StyleAndBestPractices.md

 - Opening curly braces are placed below their associated line of code.

 - Conditional statements are always inside curly braces.
+(A style requirement, not a language requirement.)

   ```
-  if(gallons < 1)
+  if (gallons < 1)
   {
       isLowFuel = true;
   }